Maistho/angular-imgcache.js/README.md

 ##### Directive

 Angular-imgcache.js comes with directive, which first looks into cache for an image.
-If not present, it downloads image, then stores in cache and uses it.
+If not present, it downloads the image, then stores in cache and uses it.

 We can set src of an image with `ic-src` attribute.